StrawHatHacker/Kiyo-Discord-Bot-Template/README.md

 ###### Optional properties:

+`aliases`: Array of strings that can invoke the command.

 `cooldown`: The cooldown of the command in milliseconds.

 `selfPopulate`: A function that is run when the bot loads the command (meaning on runtime and everytime you reload commands).
-Usually used to populate the aliases array, like the reaction command(see above), or create the data property for slash commands(see below).
+Usually used to populate the aliases array, like the reaction command, or create the data property for slash commands(see below).

 ## Creating a slash command
 A command should be a file that exports an object.
 Properties of that object are: